Frequently Asked Questions

 If you purchase a Cougar Cash card during Education Week at the Helaman Halls Creamery it is NOT associated with your account and cannot be replaced if lost.

-If you purchased campus housing, your Cougar Cash card will be given to you when you check into housing.
-If you did not purchase campus housing, your Cougar Cash card will be mailed to you by the first week in August.
-If you will not be at your place of residence at that time, please call the Housing Office, 801-422-6941, by Friday, July 27, to arrange to have your card held at Will-Call or mailed to another address.
-The deadline to purchase a Cougar Cash card in advance is Friday, July 27, at 5:00 p.m.
+If you purchased campus housing, your Cougar Cash card will be given to you when you check-in to housing.
+If you did not purchase campus housing, your Cougar Cash card will be mailed to you the first week in August.
+If you will not be at your place of residence at that time, please call the Housing Office, 801-422-6941, by Friday, July 26, to arrange to have your card held at Will-Call or mailed to another address.
+The deadline to purchase a Cougar Cash card in advance is Friday, July 26, at 5:00 p.m.
 Cougar Cash cards may be purchased during Education Week at the Helaman Halls Creamery.

 Please see the Registration page for Will-Call times, dates, and locations.